JanJakob1/personal-homepage/content/authors/admin/_index.md

 ## About Me

-I'm currently a Math undergraduate student at LMU Munich currently working on mathematical oncology.
-Next semester I finsih my degree at Heidelberg University with at ...
-Before that I graduated in Physics from Heidelberg University and co-founded the legal tech start-up Silberfluss (silberfluss.io).
+I'm currently a Math undergraduate student at LMU Munich currently investigating mathematical oncology.
+Next semester I will finsih my degree at Heidelberg University with a thesis about that topic under the supervision of Prof. Vincent Heuveline at the [EMCL](https://emcl.iwr.uni-heidelberg.de/).
+Before that I graduated in Physics from Heidelberg University and co-founded the legal tech start-up Silberfluss ([silberfluss.io](https://silberfluss.io)).